Women and girls left ‘traumatised’ in aftermath of Haiti earthquake

 Hundreds are still missing, presumed buried under the rubble of collapsed buildings, and roads and houses now turned to ruins.

 Paulène was at home with her family when the earth beneath them began to tremor.
 “I was going into the garden to pick some bananas to eat, when there was something telling me not to leave my blind mother at home.
-I took her hand and made her sit on a chair in the garden a few metres from the house.
+I took her hand and made her sit on a chair in the garden a few metres from the house,” she said.

 “I felt the earth shaking under my feet and I started to call for help.
 The next thing I saw was my mother and my daughter on the ground.
 I ran towards the house and I saw that the wall had collapsed on my mother’s bed and onto other parts of the house.”